adafruit/Adafruit_Protomatter/README.md

 # Arduino Library

-This will likely supersede the RGBmatrixPanel library on non-AVR devices, as the older library has painted itself into a few corners.
+This supersedes the RGBmatrixPanel library on non-AVR devices, as the older library has painted itself into a few corners.
 The newer library uses a single constructor for all matrix setups, potentially handling parallel chains (not yet fully implemented), various matrix sizes and chain lengths, and variable bit depths from 1 to 6 (refresh rate is a function of all of these).
 Note however that it is NOT A DROP-IN REPLACEMENT for RGBmatrixPanel.